denzildoyle/balzo/README.md

 # Balzo
-Balzo is a super-minimal blogging theme for Anchor CMS.
+Balzo is a minimal blogging theme for Anchor CMS.

 ## Description
-Balzo is designed by [Denzil Doyle](www.denzildoyle.me) for Anchor CMS users who want to declutter their blog.
-It focuses on presenting blog content to the user, in a simple layout that promotes readability.
+Balzo is designed by [Denzil Doyle](www.denzildoyle.me) for Anchor CMS users who want a simple, well-designed minimalist blog theme with great fonts.
+It features a posts homepage and page for individual posts.

 ## See it in action
 Click through to browse the theme's webpages: [http://blog.apsolute-tt.com/posts](http://blog.apsolute-tt.com/posts)